weewx/weewx/docs_src/reference/skin-options/cheetahgenerator.md

 runs.

 !!!
 Note
-    Precise control over when a is run is available through use of the `report_timing` option.
+    Precise control over when a run is available through use of the `report_timing` option.
 The `report_timing` option uses a CRON-like syntax to specify precisely when a report should be run.
 See the guide *[Scheduling report generation](../../../custom/report-scheduling)*